Kartiklk/khode/README.md

-# khode
+# Online Shopping project
-This project is using HTML, CSS, Js, Node.js, Express.js, MongoDB.
+This project about online glossary shopping.
+This project is using HTML, CSS and Javascript for front-end development and Node.js , express.js, mongodb for back-end development.